DataDog/datadog-agent/docs/agent/secrets.md

     password: decrypted_db_prod_password
 ```

-### Troubleshooting
+## Troubleshooting

+### Seeing configurations after secrets were injected

-To quickly see how the configurations are resolved you can use the `configcheck` command :
+To quickly see how the check's configurations are resolved you can use the
+`configcheck` command :

 ```shell
 sudo -u dd-agent -- datadog-agent configcheck